matteo-tinta/internalize/docs/how-it-works/README.md

 # How to integrate Internalize in your flow
 > [!ATTENTION]
-> __**Internalize do not provide an authentication to itself!**__
+> __**Internalize does not provide an authentication to itself!**__
-> It must be rendered behind a reverse proxy which will handle it's authentication.
+> It must be rendered behind a reverse proxy which will handle its authentication.
-> otherwise your internalize instance will be open to the entire world! :smile:
+> Otherwise your internalize instance will be open to the entire world! :smile:

 > [!WARNING]
 > In this page Authentication Server and BE are the same actor, but the interrogation callback can a third-party service